 The Treasurer, Martin Turner, reported as follows:

-Malcolm Smith proposed that Malvern Carvell should continue to act as the Independent Examiner and the proposal was seconded by Chris Adams.
+Malcolm Smith proposed that Malvern Carvell should continue to act as the Independent Examiner and the proposal was seconded by Geoff Freeman.
 The proposal was carried without dissent.

 Robert Heath reported as follows:

 The current paying membership total is 1037, which is a decrease of 23 in total over the past 12 months.
 I suspect this reflects the downturn being experienced in the High Street retail sector.
 We are looking to see where we can improve awareness of SOFFAAM and I am very pleased that member Chris Penney has offered to give time and thought to this role.
 I have also proposed that methods of payment (currently cheque and standing order) are updated to include payment via BACS money transfer to our account, plus by PayPal, which will be more attractive to today’s generation, plus to potential overseas members.

 New, very striking, display banners have been introduced and the information-sheet/application form has also been updated in parallel.
 Family membership introduced last year, thanks to the FAAM General Manager, currently stands at 17 families.
 Members receiving Jabberwock via the internet has increased to 120.

 Once again I ask all members to try to encourage their friends and contacts to join.
 At £12 p.a. it is not expensive and it does give astonishingly good value.
 We are all volunteers, so the FAA Museum benefits from every penny we collect.
 My thanks to all members for their loyalty to date.
 It is worth it.